Introduction

 Shrinkage Cracks

-Characteristics: Appear within the first year after concrete is poured, as the concrete settles and dries.
+Characteristics: These cracks often appear within the first year after pouring the concrete, as it settles and dries.

 Settlement Cracks